 1.2 Applicants to these programs may concurrently file a separate application to a graduate academic program.

 2.1 A student must register and meet the requirements for registration as defined in the Academic Senate regulations (SF 540-544)

 3.1 Authority.
 The faculty will recommend the awarding of degrees in accordance with Academic Senate regulations (SF bylaw 95(D))

-- Complete and pass a minimum of 218 units in the dental curriculum, all with grades of P or H. With the approval of the faculty of the School of Dentistry, part of this work may be taken in some other school or college of the University, or in the Graduate Division, or in another institution of equivalent standing;
+- Complete and pass all core courses in the dental curriculum with grades of P or H. With the approval of the faculty of the School of Dentistry, part of this work may be taken in some other school or college of the University, or in the Graduate Division, or in another institution of equivalent standing;

 4. Classification of Courses

 4.1 Graduate professional courses